GDGCatania/GDGTelegramBot/README.md

 $ pip install unidecode
 ```

-Then call the @BotFather within telegram and use the `/newbot` to create a new bot.
+Then call the [@BotFather](https://telegram.me/BotFather) within Telegram and use the `/newbot` command to create a new bot.
 Then do the following:

 ```
-$ touch token.conf
+$ touch token.conf # this will create an empty file named token.conf

 # Open token.conf using your favourite editor
 # Paste the bot's token in the first line of the configuration file